In this article:

 - Load up on fresh and non-seed herbs like basil, tarragon, thyme, mint, oregano, rosemary, ginger, turmeric, and cinnamon

 Try experimenting with new recipes and meals during this phase!
 Plenty of resources out there like these recipes that are elimination diet-friendly.

-A food intolerance, on the other hand, is generally less dangerous, though it may cause uncomfortable symptoms.
+An allergy causes an immune system reaction that may affect several organs in the body.
+An allergic reaction typically shows up right away and could be severe or life-threatening.
+On the other hand, food intolerance is generally less dangerous, though it may cause uncomfortable symptoms.
 An intolerance can take longer to emerge after you've been eating a type of food for a continued time.

 Immunoglobulins are proteins that are produced by the immune system in response to a perceived threat.
 The body makes different immunoglobulins to combat different antigens.

 Immunoglobulin E (IgE) is associated with allergic responses.
 When an allergic person exposes to an allergen, the body produces IgE specially targeted against that allergen.
 These antibodies bind to white blood cells that release chemicals, causing an allergic reaction.